lutherdev/AD-Task-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  A 2 page website showing the basics of PHP
+  A website that shows the basics of PHP
 </div>

 <br />